oustaman/l5-awdd-block-template/the-brief.md

 ### Images, text and video are ‘illustrative’

-**What do we mean by this?** The assignment does not require pages and pages of content: imagine what you are producing is an example of each type of page the site requires, and each user journey you have mapped out.
+**What do we mean by this?** The assignment does not require pages and pages of content.
+Imagine what you are producing: an example of each page the site needs, and each user journey you have mapped out.
 This allows the client to use your example pages to brief some ‘in-house’ employees on how the rest of the site should be completed.

-They should represent the level of quality you expect anyone working on the site to reach: so provide high quality images, engaging, spell-checked and grammatical content, optimised images, commented code, and any other resources you would want if you were in the same position.
+They should represent the level of quality you expect anyone working on the site to reach: so provide high-quality images, engaging, spell-checked and grammatical content, optimised images, commented code, and any other resources you would want if you were in the same position.

 ## Technical requirements

 **The client requires original coding from the team.
 Specifically, there can be no use of pre-built frameworks such as Bootstrap or React.**

 - All pages must be coded in valid, semantic HTML5.
-- All presentation must be applied using a single CSS (Cascading Style Sheet) file for efficient site maintenance and to enable rapid amendment or updating to meet changing operational needs.
+- All presentation must be applied using a single CSS (Cascading Style Sheet) file for efficient site maintenance and to enable rapid amendment or update to meet changing operational needs.
 - The website must be developed to be responsive on various platforms.
 Testing on real devices is encouraged.
 - If you want to use a chunk of code from a tutorial or such, seek permission from the client (tutors).
 - Any materials used must not infringe copyright or trademarks.
 - If needed, the client will provide the MMU logo in various formats.
 Do not use any other versions.
 - The client will expect a balance between engaging content (e.g. photography) and fast download speeds, so your images need to be optimised for the web.
 - Each page must carry a standard disclaimer -- the text will be provided by the tutors as disclaimer.txt.
-- A prototype of a `PHP/MySQL` database driven section created in consultation with the client.
+- A prototype of a `PHP/MySQL` database-driven section created in consultation with the client.

 ## Required practices